- Vitamin A (100% as beta-carotene)

 Organic Acai (Berry) Brazil

-Acai berry comes from the acai palm, indigenous to the rain forests of the Amazon.
-Acai berries are widely touted as a superfood because of their powerful antioxidant effects.
-Although research is ongoing, acai berries are suspected to offer even more antioxidant content than other commonly eaten berries, such as cranberries, blueberries, and strawberries.
-In addition, they offer a variety of health-promoting vitamins.
+Acai berry comes from the acai palm, indigenous to the rainforests of the Amazon.
+Acai berries are widely touted as a superfood because of their powerful antioxidant effects.* Although research is ongoing, acai berries are suspected to offer even more antioxidant content than other commonly eaten berries, such as cranberries, blueberries, and strawberries.
+In addition, they offer a variety of health-promoting vitamins, most notably vitamin C.

 Organic acai berry